-In this page you could see ten pictures of people that helped me in Hanoi and Seoul, just because I speak Esperanto.
+- In this page you could see ten pictures of people that helped me in Hanoi and Seoul, just because I speak Esperanto.

->

-> What these people imply is simply not true.
+What these people imply is simply not true.
 Esperanto is spoken by approximately 1 in 4000 people in the world, that is, when you travel abroad, bump into a random person, and try to communicate, the probability that the other person speaks Esperanto is just 1/4000 or about 0.03%.
 When you try English, the probability will be in the 25–90% range in most European countries, and still at least two orders of magnitude higher than for Esperanto in the rest of the world.

->

-> Esperantists do the converse.
-Wherever they travel (and Esperantists are often highly social people who like to travel a lot), they first find a community of Esperanto speakers, make friends, and only secondarily find out whether they share any interests with the other person (and Esperanto itself is one of such interests).
+Esperantists often do the opposite.
+Wherever they travel (and Esperantists are often highly sociable people who like to travel a lot), they first find a community of Esperanto speakers, make friends, and only secondarily find out whether they share any interests with the other person (and Esperanto itself is one of such interests).
 In that respect, Esperanto seems to be the ideal language for highly sociable people: it’s a brilliant tool to meet other highly sociable people.
-But most people (including me) are not as much sociable.
+But most people are not as sociable.